-- 1) it meets the requirements for historical freedom in point 1 a) of Article 1.4.6.; or - 2) met the following conditions: - a) an on-going pathogen-specific surveillance programme in accordance with Chapter 1.4. has demonstrated no evidence of infection with RVFV in ruminants in the country or zone for a minimum of ten years; and - b) during that period no indigenous human cases have occurred in the country or zone.
+- 1) it meets the requirements for historical freedom in Article 1.4.6.; or - 2) met the following conditions: - a) an on-going pathogen-specific surveillance programme in accordance with Chapter 1.4. has demonstrated no evidence of infection with RVFV in ruminants in the country or zone for a minimum of ten years; and - b) during that period no indigenous human cases have occurred in the country or zone.